tombigel/detect-zoom/README.md

 **As of January 2013 https://github.com/yonran stopped maintaining his source, and trasfered the repository to me**
 **If you are looking to update previous versions note that there were some breaking chnages**

+###There is a known issue with Firefox on retina displays (Macbook Pros), where the base zoom level is always 2.0.
+I'm aware of it and looking for a solution.

 * **Major Changes form the latest yonran version:**
     * `DetectZoom` object name changed to `detectZoom`